Dragonmystic707/exalted-reincarnated/docs/System/Combat.md

 their great weapons and powers of destruction.

-Combat in Exalted focuses on the rythmn of battle, with characters constantly testing each other, looking for openings, and strategizing through Maneuvers, until they have built up enough Impulse to strike with a Decisive Blow.
+Combat in Exalted focuses on the rythmn of battle, with characters constantly testing each other, looking for openings, and strategizing, and then delivering decisive strikes to fell their foes.

 <table>
 <tbody>